LSAT to IQ Calculator

 The LSAT measures critical reasoning and analytical skills, but many factors beyond intelligence influence your performance.
 Here's a quick breakdown:

-- Mindset and Confidence: A positive mindset and belief in participant's ability to improve can significantly impact performance.
+- Mindset and confidence: Just like your IQ can be influenced by a growth mindset, a positive mindset and belief in a participant's ability to improve can significantly impact performance.
 Managing test anxiety, staying focused, and maintaining confidence throughout the test are crucial for optimal results.

 Does LSAT Predict Success in Law School?